Skip to content

 • enable the adult to achieve resolution and recovery

-A section 42 enquiry will not necessarily lead to a full investigation – this will be decided by the local authority.
+A section 42 enquiry will not necessarily lead to a full investigation – this will be decided by the Local Authority.
 In making this decision, the Local Authority will consult with the adult at risk about their wishes and may gain views of other relevant professionals (including involved clinicians).

-In the event of an adult safeguarding enquiry, the local authority will ensure that where necessary, a protection or enquiry plan is put in place.
-An Enquiry Plan is usually drawn up and actions assigned to those ‘best placed’ to support with the Enquiry process.
+In the event of an adult safeguarding enquiry, the Local Authority will ensure that where necessary, a protection or enquiry plan is put in place.
+An enquiry plan is usually drawn up and actions assigned to those ‘best placed’ to support with the Enquiry process.

 Often a professionals meeting takes place (this could be a series of conversations) so that information can be effectively shared, and actions agreed in order to safeguard the adult at risk.